In her 20s and diagnosed with PCOS, one woman overcomes infertility and financial adversity to achieve her lifelong dream of parenthood.

 A sonogram revealed that Katie had polycystic ovarian syndrome.
 PCOS causes a hormonal imbalance, affecting period regularity and causing irregular ovulation, which can be the cause of infertility.
 As many as five million women in the United States have PCOS, with statistics listing roughly 1 in 15 women being diagnosed as young as age 11.

 Shocked with the diagnosis but reassured in knowing how prevalent PCOS can be, Katie kept her head high and remained focused on her dream of growing a family.
 Prior to coming to RSC, Katie was diligent in pursuing fertility treatment, which included taking Clomid and following various doctor orders.
 She had several intrauterine injections (IUI), a procedure in which sperm is injected through the cervix directly into the uterus.
 The process was slow and pain-staking.
-To add to the heartache, the impending financial burden began to present an issue.

 After undergoing an egg retrieval, which involves taking fertility medication and closely monitoring ovaries for 10-14 days, doctors created several embryos using Katie’s eggs and Mike’s sperm.
 Katie then underwent in vitro fertilization (IVF), a process in which one or two embryos are transplanted into the uterus.